Martin compactifications of affine buildings: Furstenberg compactification

 Let $\calP(\Omega)$ be the space of Borel probability measures on $\Omega$ endowed with the weak-$*$ topology.
 An automorphism $g \in \Aut(\scrX)$ acts on a measure $\nu \in \calP(\Omega)$ by pushing forward, that is

 for any Borel set $A$.

 We define

 where $\nu_x$ is the harmonic measure defined in Proposition \ref{prop:2}.
 The map $\iota$ gives an equivariant embedding of $V_s$ into the space of Borel probability measures on $\Omega$.
-Moreover, $\iota(V_s)$ is discrete in $\calP(\Omega)$ since the open set
+Moreover, $\iota(V_s)$ is discrete in $\calP(\Omega)$ since there is $\epsilon > 0$ such that the set